Line

-Count Methodology
+Transcription Line Count Definition and Methodology

-Tired of trying to unravel the line
+Tired of trying to unravel the medical

-misused, and abused concepts in the industry.
+misunderstood, misused, and abused concepts in the medical

-The sad fact is that it is a concept
+The sad fact is that the concept

-that is begging for standardization.
+begging for standardization.
 Why hasn't it been standardized

 to this point?
 Good question.
 The short answer is that there